ljaaskela/velk-platform/THIRD_PARTY_LICENSES.md

 ## stb_image

 `stb_image.h` is a single-header public domain (or MIT) image loader by Sean Barrett, vendored as `plugins/image/third_party/stb/stb_image.h`.
 Used by the image plugin (`velk_image`) to decode png/jpg/bmp/tga/gif/hdr/psd images into RGBA8 pixel data.
 The full dual license text is at the bottom of the header file itself.

+## Slug reference shaders

+The text plugin (`velk_text`) uses analytic Bezier glyph coverage adapted from Eric Lengyel's [Slug](https://github.com/EricLengyel/Slug) reference shaders.
+The original HLSL pixel and vertex shaders were published by Lengyel in 2017 under a permissive multi-license (MIT, Apache 2.0, and a public-domain dedication: "The code in this repository may be freely used by anyone for any purpose").
+We have **translated the pixel-shader algorithm to GLSL** and adapted it from Lengyel's curve+band texture layout to our `std430` buffer-reference layout.
+The translated shader lives in `plugins/text/src/embedded/velk_text_glsl.h` and is documented as derived work from Lengyel's reference.
+The CPU-side glyph baker, band assignment, GPU buffer management, and material/visual integration are original code.